ug-cp/fast_samd21_tc/README.md

 [[_TOC_]]

-# tc5timerinterrupt -- TC5 timer library for SAMD21 (e. g.
-Arduino MKR Zero)
+# fast_samd21_tc -- TC5 or TC3 timer library for SAMD21 microcontrollers

-This library allows using the TC5_Handler routine triggered by the TC5 timer on SAMD21 (e. g.
-Arduino MKR Zero).
+This library allows using the TC5_Handler or the TC3_Handler routine triggered by the TC5 or TC3 timer on SAMD21 (e. g.
+Arduino MKRZERO).

 It is possible to trigger very fast (a few microseconds, e. g.
 4 us = 4e-6 s).